 Many interactive whiteboard programs will also allow meeting participants to share and edit their own files, meaning that when inspiration strikes, you can act instantly rather than wait for an email.
 And if you have a graphic facilitator or someone sketchnoting your meeting, you can build upon the inspiration of the images and quotes they choose to pull out and illustrate on the whiteboard.

 Ideas and action items are captured

 A collective agenda, agreed-upon action items, and every topic in between can be noted and stored on a virtual whiteboard.
-No more counting on one person’s interpretation of the meeting, depending on your own notes, or arguing about which action items were actually declared at the meeting’s conclusion.
+No more counting on one person’s interpretation of the meeting, depending on your own notes or arguing about which action items were actually declared at the meeting’s conclusion.

-Not only can these things be prominently visible during the video conference, they can be sent out to all participants after the meeting, and even printed out as a supplement or poster if they are compelling to a wider audience or hold long-term significance.
+Not only can these things be prominently visible during the video conference, but they can also be sent out to all participants after the meeting, and even printed out as a supplement or poster if they are compelling to a wider audience or hold long-term significance.
 Also, anything erased from the whiteboard is effectively deleted, which limits confusion after the meeting or when sharing to others who weren’t in the meeting.

 Improved engagement and retention

 Even the snazziest sketches and the most pertinent action items will fade from memory eventually.
 Luckily simply by virtue of using a virtual whiteboard, this is less of a concern- brain science is on your side.
 Interactive visual cues and images can improve visual memory by strengthening visual cues in the brain.
 Adding relevant visuals to audio-only video conferencing results in a host of benefits- the brain processes visuals faster, retains ideas presented visually longer, and can even become more motivated by viewing images.